opendxl/opendxl-domaintools-client-python/doc/sdk/basicipregistrantmonitorexample.rst

 From the DomainTools
 `IP Registrant Monitor documentation <https://www.domaintools.com/resources/api-documentation/ip-registrant-monitor/>`_:

-    The IP Registrant Monitor API searches the ownership (Whois) records of domain names for specific search terms.
+    `"The IP Registrant Monitor API searches the ownership (Whois) records of domain names for specific search terms.
 The product is ideal for monitoring specific domain owners (such as "DomainTools LLC") to be alerted whenever their information appears in a newly-registered domain name.
-The API will also alert you to domains that no longer match a specific term.
+The API will also alert you to domains that no longer match a specific term."`